KThompson0308/Chicago-Traffic-Analysis/README.md

 * __LONGITUDE__ - The longitude of the crash location, as determined by reporting officer.

 * __LOCATION__ - The crash location, as determined by the latitude and longitude.

+UP-TO-DATE TYPICAL SHIFT OF POLICE OFFICERS CAN BE FOUND AT https://chicago.suntimes.com/city-hall/2019/10/7/20903404/chicago-police-department-officers-start-times-rescinded-fraternal-order-union